paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 <details>
 <summary>Click to view</summary>

 The user documentation for LiteTest includes:

-- **README** — Introduction to LiteTest.
+- `README.md` — Introduction to LiteTest.

-- **LiteTest Documentation** — A list of the LifeTest documents for users and contributors plus the LiteTest repository layout (listing core files).
+- `LiteTest_Documentation.md` — A list of the LiteTest documents for users and contributors plus the LiteTest repository layout (listing core files).

-- **LiteTest Glossary** — An alphabetically-ordered list of terms generally used in LiteTest (emphasizing their specific meaning in LiteTest) and terms often used in the testing domain.
+- `LiteTest_Glossary.md` — An alphabetically-ordered list of terms generally used in LiteTest (emphasizing their specific meaning in LiteTest) and terms often used in the testing domain.

-- **LiteTest Runner User Guide** — Concepts, usage, and examples for the LiteTest Runner framework and API.
+- `LiteTest_Runner_User_Guide.md` — Concepts, usage, and examples for the LiteTest Runner framework and API.

-- **LiteTest Runner Reference** — Reference document for the LiteTest Runner API.
+- `LiteTest_Runner_Reference.md` — Reference document for the LiteTest Runner API.

-- **LiteTest Test User Guide** — Concepts, usage, and examples for the LiteTest Test API.
+- `LiteTest_Test_User_Guide.md` — Concepts, usage, and examples for the LiteTest Test API.

-- **LiteTest Test Reference** — Reference document for the LiteTest Test API .
+- `LiteTest_Test_Reference.md` — Reference document for the LiteTest Test API.

 The contributor documentation for the LiteTest implementation internals for the Runner API and the Test API include:

-- **LiteTest Contributor Guide** — Versioning, documentation/coding guidelines, branching, testing, and CI/release check lists.
+- `LiteTest_Contributor_Guide.md` — Versioning, documentation/coding guidelines, branching, testing, and CI/release check lists.

-- **LiteTest Runner Internal Guide** — Implementation concepts, architecture, and high-level design for the Runner API.
+- `LiteTest_Runner_Internal_Guide.md` — Implementation concepts, architecture, and high-level design for the Runner API.

-- **LiteTest Runner Internal Reference** — Reference for the implementation of the Test API.
+- `LiteTest_Runner_Internal_Reference.md` — Reference for the implementation of the Runner API.

-- **LiteTest Test Internal Guide** — Implementation concepts, architecture, and high-level design for the Test API.
+- `LiteTest_Test_Internal_Guide.md` — Implementation concepts, architecture, and high-level design for the Test API.

-- **LiteTest Test Internal Reference** — Reference for the implementation of the Test API.
+- `LiteTest_Test_Internal_Reference.md` — Reference for the implementation of the Test API.
 </details>

-## Repository Layout
+## LiteTest Repository Layout

 <details>
 <summary>Click to view</summary>